-Natalie Browning is an attorney practicing in the areas of Estate Planning and Probate and Real Estate.
-Prior to joining the firm as an associate, she spent over a year working as a law clerk at Mansour Gavin.
+Natalie Browning practices in the areas of estate planning and probate and real estate law.
+Prior to joining the firm as an associate, she gained invaluable experience working as a law clerk at the firm for over a year.

-Natalie earned a B.A. in political science from the University of Akron and a J.D. from the University of Akron School of Law, where she graduated magna cum laude, was the recipient of the Board of Trustees Scholarship, an Honors Scholar, and earned the CALI Excellence for the Future Award in UCC Sales.
-During law school, she served as the Executive Editor of Production for the Akron Law Review and worked as a summer associate for the Community Legal Aid Services in Akron.
-Before attending law, she interned for the Ohio Judicial Conference.
+Natalie holds a B.A. in political science from the University of Akron and a J.D. from the University of Akron School of Law, graduating magna cum laude.
+She was a recipient of the Board of Trustees Scholarship, recognized as an Honors Scholar, and received the CALI Excellence for the Future Award in UCC Sales.
+During her time in law school, Natalie served as the Executive Editor of Production for the Akron Law Review and worked as a summer associate for the Community Legal Aid Services in Akron.
+Prior to attending law school, she interned for the Ohio Judicial Conference.

-Originally from the Columbus area, Natalie now resides in Akron.
+Originally from Columbus, Natalie now calls Akron home.
 In her free time, she enjoys hiking, lifting, playing tennis, and baking.

 Adam Uth is an associate in the firm’s litigation group focusing on real estate matters.
 He has considerable experience representing businesses in various types of litigation and has secured favorable outcomes at both the trial and appellate levels.
 Adam also has experience providing compliance analysis, both in the private sector and for the City of Shaker Heights.